Hicks48/readable/README.md

 First you need to be able to start the project.
 Look instructions from the `Running the project` section.

+### Project structure

+The project is structured on the top level to `api-server` and `client-readable` projects.
+The API server is the backend provided by Udacity.
+It is implemented using NodeJs.
+The `client-readable` is the frontend project implemented with ReactJs and Redux.

+The `client-readable` project has the `public` folder which contains the template html.
+The actual implementation can be found under `src` folder.

+The initialization of React application and Redux is in `src/index.js`.
+The createtion of the Redux store is in its own file `src/store.js`.
+The Redux actions are in `src/actions/index.js` and the reducers are under `src/reducers`.

+The React Components can be found under `src/components`.
+The `stc/components/App.js` contains the Routes for the project.
+Under `src/components/views` are the container components for all the four views of the project.
+They are the only components connected to Redux.
+The other components are organized to folders by the feature they are related to.

+The API to the API server is implemented in `src/utils/api.js`.
+Also in the utils folder there is `uuid.js` which is used to generate ids for the posts and comments which are created by the user.

+#### Styles

+The project uses bootsrap which is included via link in `public/index.html`.
+The project also has one own css file which is `src/index.css`.

 ## API Server